hpe-dev-incubator/hpe-dev-portal/content/greenlake/hpe-greenlake-platform/home.md

 * Are built to be secure and highly available.
 * Are RESTful for flexible implementation.

-We provide APIs for foundational, common services on the HPE GreenLake platform, along with a [dedicated developer portal](https://developer.greenlake.hpe.com) to support you with documentation, code, community, and more.
+We provide a [dedicated developer portal](https://developer.greenlake.hpe.com) to support you with documentation, code, community, and more.

-Here’s a summary of what you can find:
+For the HPE GreenLake platform, the following APIs are currently available:

 <p style="font-size: 27px">